Physical Therapy (DPT)

 DPT Program Outcomes

-The DPT program’s current two-year graduation rate is 92.5 percent.
-The employment rate for our graduates dating from our inaugural class in 2018 to our Class of 2023 was 100 percent.
+The DPT program’s current two-year graduation rate is 89 percent.
+The two-year employment rate for our Class of 2023 & 2024 was 100 percent.

 What You’ll Learn in the DPT Program